 “I feel like we have settled down in suburbia.
 The passion is gone.”

 My first task is to turn down the temperature so that you can talk to one another.
 I have developed a program to encourage you to do the work of fixing things together.
 When you go through my program you will be able to...

 Compromise while getting what you want and need

 Avoid taking responsibility for things that aren’t yours

 Have fun together even when things don’t go perfectly

 My mission is to help you to develop the skills to be able to talk effectively even when you are angry with one another.
 I have a lot of experience over the years helping angry adolescents and young adults to manage the overwhelm that comes with feeling like no one is on their side.
 I graduated from John F. Kennedy University in 2005 with an MA in Counseling Psychology, became licensed as a Marriage and Family Therapist in California in 2013, and then in Nevada in 2022.

 I'm part of the LGBTQIA+ community and I work well with polyamory, BDSM, and kink.
 I’m experienced with high conflict couples and couples where there is infidelity and addiction.
-I use the Gottman Method and I’m informed by Ellyn Bader’s Developmental Model when I work with couples.
+I use the Gottman Method and I’m informed by Ellyn Bader’s Developmental Model when I provide couples therapy.

 As an individual therapist, I work relationally and provide tools to help people reduce symptoms related to depression, anxiety, and trauma.
 My philosophy is that people come to see me for specific issues and my job is to help them meet their goals for managing those specific issues.
 Once goals are reached, it’s time to graduate.
 Individual therapy doesn’t need to go on for years.
 Often 6 to 9 months are all that is needed for specific and targeted issues.